 MPS detects and highlights words not included in any dictionary.
 You can either provide the correct spelling or accept the word as is.
 If a word is accepted, it will be added to the project level dictionary, and skipped by the spellchecker in the future.

 Accept a misspelled word

 Select the Context menu to add the word to the user's dictionary and skip it in the future.action in the

 Configuring the dictionaries to use

 Correctness of spelling is checked against the bundled dictionaries and user-defined custom dictionaries.
-Since the spellchecking feature doesn't allow you to actually change the language itself, adding custom dictionaries will allow you to bring virtually any language support to MPS.
+Since the spellchecking feature doesn't allow you to actually change the natural language itself, adding custom dictionaries will allow you to bring virtually any language support to MPS.

 The dictionaries can be any of the following:

 The built-in project-level and application-level dictionaries, which you populate by manually saving words to them.

 Plain text files with the DIC extension, containing words separated with a new line.

 Hunspell dictionaries, comprise two plain text files commonly sharing the same name, for example, en_GB.dic and en_GB.aff.
 The DIC file contains a list of words together with the applicable modification rules.
 The AFF file list prefixes and suffixes regulated by a specific modification rule.
 Hunspell dictionaries can be easily obtained online, for example, here.